Frequently Asked Questions

 Why does the bus company try to avoid bus stops in cul-de-sacs?
 Except for special education circumstances, buses are generally not routed into a cul-de-sac.
 Cul-de-sac stops are considered unwise, because cul-de-sac stops create blind spots often causing students to enter or exit in a danger zone around the bus (at a corner stop or street curb stop, they enter/ exit outside the danger zone).Different styles, sizes of buses and sizes of cul-de-sacs make maneuvering difficult.
 In addition, parked cars and other obstacles create road hazards that may not be seen until entering the cul-de-sac and backing up a bus is dangerous.

 What if I have a concern about a bus driver?
-If you have a concern about the bus driver, contact Rhodes Transit at email@example.com or Ambridge Transportation Director, Addie Lucatorto at firstname.lastname@example.org.
+If you have a concern about a bus driver, contact ABC Transit at 724.806.1500 or http://www.abctransit.com.
+You may also contact Ambridge Transportation Director, Bethann Eyth at firstname.lastname@example.org.

 Can I get on the bus to talk to the driver?
 Parents are not permitted to board a bus without authorization.
 Parents are not permitted by Pennsylvania State Law to get on a school bus after being forbidden to do so by a bus driver or school principal.
 Violation of this law is a Class 1 misdemeanor.